Mazen-023/fcai/api/README.md

 # FCAI Learning Platform API Documentation

-This API provides endpoints for managing users, courses, projects (assignments, questions, answers, grades), and enrollments for an online learning platform.
+This API provides endpoints for managing users, courses, projects, and enrollments for an online learning platform.

 ---

-## Authentication
+## Project Structure

-- Most endpoints require authentication via session or token.
-- Register and login via the `accounts` app endpoints.
+This project follows the standard Django REST Framework (DRF) architecture.
+The codebase is organized into multiple Django apps, each responsible for a specific domain (e.g., accounts, courses, projects).
+Each app typically contains:

+- **models.py**: Defines the database schema using Django models.
+- **serializers.py**: Translates model instances to and from JSON representations.
+- **views.py**: Implements API logic using DRF views or viewsets.
+- **urls.py**: Maps endpoints to their corresponding views.

+This modular structure promotes maintainability and scalability, allowing each app to encapsulate its functionality and API endpoints.

 ---